Growing a tree in a terrarium seems like the ultimate horticultural challenge, but it’s possible thanks to the wonders of bonsai.

-Unlike most tropical terrariums, bonsai trees are going to need full sun – and plenty of it.
+Unlike most tropical terrariums, many bonsai trees will need full sun – and plenty of it.

-The experts at Bonsai Boy recommend having your tree as close to the windows as possible (no more than one foot away) in order to preserve as much energy as possible.
+Experts at Bonsai Boy recommend having your tree as close to the windows as possible (no more than one foot away) to preserve as much energy as possible.
 This is even more important with the added glass layer of a terrarium.

 Do you have any experience with bonsai terrariums?
-Let us know in the comments, I’m genuinely interested to see what tree species people have had success with!
+Let us know in the comments.